Horbenkodev/hugo-blog/content/posts/name-how-to-boost-your-business-growth-with-retail-automation/index.md

 ---
 ceoTitle: "Retail Automation: How You Can Benefit from It"
-title: Name How to Boost Your Business Growth with Retail Automation
+title: How to Boost Your Business Growth with Retail Automation
 breadcrumbs: Retail Automation
 slug: retail-automation
 draft: false